Find out how car insurance quotes are calculated to help you answer the questions in the best way and get the lowest insurance quote

 If you have points on your driving licence, insurers will class you as a higher risk driver and your premiums will cost more.

-7. Have you made a claim in the past three years?
+7. Have you claimed in the past three years?

 Insurers will ask how many claims you have made for the last three to five years.